pmdjdias/ua_infovis/Three.js/Lesson_02/README.md

 ``` html
 controls.update();
 ```
 Other camera controls are available.
-Try some of them, for example the TrackballControls or FlyControls.
+Try some of them, for example the TrackballControls, FirstPersonControls or FlyControls.

 # Lighting and materials
 Let's now add lights to the scene.